hasura/graphql-engine/docs/graphql/manual/schema/default-values/column-presets.rst

 .. thumbnail:: ../../../../img/graphql/manual/schema/column-presets-value-options.png

-For our chosen example, we'll use the ``from session variable`` option and configure the ``user_id`` column to be automatically populated based on the value of ``X-Hasura-User-Id`` session variable.
+For our chosen example, we'll use the ``from session variable`` option and configure the ``user_id`` column to be automatically populated based on the value of the ``X-Hasura-User-Id`` session variable.

 .. note::